gangweiX/IGEV/README.md

 # Acknowledgements

-This project is heavily based on [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo), we thank the original authors for their excellent work.
+This project is based on [RAFT-Stereo](https://github.com/princeton-vl/RAFT-Stereo), [GMStereo](https://github.com/autonomousvision/unimatch), and [CoEx](https://github.com/antabangun/coex).
+We thank the original authors for their excellent works.